MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 3. Inside the bot, you can manually check the ServiceUrl provided in the token.
 This makes the bot more fragile in the event of service topology changes so this is possible but not recommended.

 Note that these are outbound connections from the bot to the Internet.
 There is not a list of IP Addresses or DNS names that the Bot Framework Connector Service will use to talk to the bot.
-Inbound IP Address whitelisting is not supported.
+Inbound IP Address allow listing is not supported.

 ## Rate limiting
 ### What is rate limiting?